Join Us May 5th for the Komen Detroit Race for the Cure!

-Your donations are critical to the programs, services and research support Komen Detroit provides right here in our community.
-If you wish to make a donation, just click on Donate Now! button below, do a search on the team name or friend's name, make your selection and then follow the prompts.
+Your donations are critical to the programs, services and research support Komen Greater Detroit provides right here in our community.
+If you wish to make a donation, just click on Donate Now button below, then click DONATE on he Race website, do a search on the team name or your friend's name, make your selection and then follow the prompts.
 You can maximize your impact by seeking additional donations from your family, friends, and business acquaintances, too!
 If you register as a participant in the race, you will receive a personal donation page.
 Funds raised personally roll up into your respective team and then up to Wayne State's total.

 More Information on the Race

-The Komen Detroit Race for the Cure was started with a walk at the Detroit Zoo in 1992 by our very own Gloria Heppner, Associate Vice-President, Research.
-It has grown into the largest race in Michigan with more than 30,000 participants and is one of more than 100 Komen Foundation 5K races in a series that attracts more than one million participants annually.
+The Komen Detroit Race for the Cure was started with a walk at the Detroit Zoo in 1992 by our very own Gloria Heppner, past Associate Vice-President, Research (now retired).
+It has grown into the largest race in Michigan and is one of more than 100 Komen Foundation 5K races in a series that attracts more than one million participants annually.
 The event supports those who are fighting the disease, celebrates those who have survived it and takes time to remember those who have not.
 The Race helps save lives by raising significant funds for local breast cancer screening, treatment, and education programs and for research grants awarded throughout the nation by Susan G. Komen for the Cure.
 Wayne State University has received millions of dollars from these grants over the years to help our local communities and to advance breast cancer research, all the more reason for our continued and concerted support.